 - In the first column we enter the data that Google will show as Label.

-- In the next two UTM coordinates, taking care that our system is configured to use the thousands separator comma and the point as a decimal point separator.
-So a coordinate such as 599.157,90 should not be written as 599157.90
+- In the next two the UTM coordinates, taking care that our system is configured to use the comma and the point as the decimal separator as a thousands separator.
+So a coordinate like 599.157,90 is not allowed it should be written as 599157.90

 - In the next column we enter the zone.
-With only placing it on the first line, the others will be changed.
-Although they can be changed manually if the data were in the limit of two zones.
-In the same way the hemisphere; in this case I am using data from Bogotá, that is why I use the 18 Zone and the Northern Hemisphere.
+Just by placing it on the first line, the others will be changed.
+Although they can be changed manually in case the data were in the limit of two zones.
+Likewise the hemisphere; in this case I am using data from Bogotá, so I use Zone 18 and the Northern Hemisphere.

 - And finally the description, which is what we would see when we click on the point in Google Earth.

-Another option: Convert the coordinates to a kml file using an Excel macro
+Convert coordinates to kml file using an Excel macro

-Once the tabular data has been filled in, on the right appears the name of the kml file and the address where it will be stored. in this case it appears as C: \ Race 25 X.kml
+Once the tabular data has been filled in, the name of the kml file and the address where it will be stored appear on the right. in this case it appears as C: \ Race 25 X.kml

 - In the lower row we write the name that the layer will have in the kml file, in this case: 25 X Race Survey

-- The result is this: when you touch a point you can see the description of the last column of Excel.
+- The result is this: by touching a point you can display the description of the last Excel column.

 - Finally, once we are ready we press the green button, and the file should have been generated.

-The result, when opening it in Google Earth is as follows.
-See the name of the layer, as we call it, and then there are the points with its description; when touched, a display of detail is raised.
+The result, when opening it in Google Earth is the following.
+Look at the name of the layer, as we call it, and then there are the points with its description; touching them raises a display of detail.
 If the objects or labels They are very large, they can be customized in Google Earth by right clicking on the layer and choosing properties.

 How to add the photo to kml